aqueducthq/gitbook/the-aqueduct-philosophy.md

 ### What is Prediction Infrastructure?

-The problems we've heard from data scientists consistently come from one source -- trying to force machine learning and data science workfloads into infrastructure built for different use cases.
+The problems we've heard from data scientists consistently come from one source -- trying to force machine learning and data science workflows into infrastructure built for different use cases.
 We think this is an anti-pattern: Data scientists aren't software engineers, and making data scientists successful is going to require thinking tooling to meet them where they are.
 Some of the companies we admire the most have done exactly this (e.g., Weights & Biases for data scientists, Vercel & Netlify for web developers).&#x20;

 _**Prediction infrastructure** is infrastructure built to automate the process of deploying models, connect them to data and business systems, and help evaluate and quantify their performance._&#x20;